Menu Close

 Change Mental Health has been active in the Dumfries community for nearly 40 years, offering resource centres as a way in which people can access high-quality mental health support on the high street.
 The move to Queensberry Street marks the next step in ensuring that Change Mental Health meets its mission of people having access to the support they need and in a way which works best for them.

-The opening of the service was marked with a ribbon-cutting celebration at Queensberry Street, with speeches from Nick Ward (CEO at Change Mental Health), Emma Scott (Head of Dumfries and Galloway Services at Change Mental Health) and Colin Smyth MSP.
+The opening of the service was marked with a ribbon-cutting celebration at Queensberry Street, with speeches from Nick Ward (CEO at Change Mental Health) and Emma Scott (Head of Dumfries and Galloway Services at Change Mental Health)

 It gave an opportunity to the local community to learn more about the mental health support they charity delivers in the area, with a chance to explore the new and inviting space pulled together by local and national Change Mental Health staff.